Akhil-lodhiya/ecommerce-api/README.md

 ## 2. Create Products
-   Admin can enter new products by specifying the name and quantity in form  and sending a `POST` request.
+   Admin can enter new products by specifying the name and quantity in the form  and sending a `POST` request.

     /products/create